- Trend 1: Building Digital Trust and Security in Financial Services Marketing

 How is AI impacting the financial services marketing landscape?

 AI stands poised to impact every area of financial services marketing, from targeting and hyperpersonalizing content, to image and copy creation, to chatbot-powered customer service and analytics.
 Financial services marketers can analyze large swaths of data to get never-before-available insights, then use that information to identify trends and customer needs.
-AI can also be used to audit marketing processes to ensure regulatory compliance.
+In 2026, AI is increasingly used for predictive modeling, creative testing at scale, and real-time campaign optimization, and it can also be used to audit marketing processes to ensure regulatory compliance.

 What are the key metrics for measuring success in financial services digital marketing?

 Before you can use the latest tools to measure your marketing success, you need to understand the most important metrics.
-In 2025, key performance indicators for banks, credit unions, investment brokerages, and other financial services providers include customer acquisition cost, customer lifetime value, cost per lead, and conversion rates.
-Financial services marketers should also pay attention to engagement metrics like click-through and open rates.
+In 2026, key performance indicators for banks, credit unions, investment brokerages, and other financial services providers include customer acquisition cost, customer lifetime value, cost per lead, and conversion rates.
+Financial services marketers should also pay attention to engagement metrics like click-through and open rates, as well as retention, lifetime engagement, and incremental lift across channels.
 Overall, paying attention to your return on investment can help you ensure you’re getting the most out of your marketing efforts and expense.